Skip to main content

 3. to initiate and respond to Association correspondence,

-5. to arrange for programs sponsored by the Association,
+4. to arrange for programs sponsored by the Association and

-6. to attend, or to delegate an alternate to attend, the council meetings of CSU-ERFA, and to keep the local/campus membership advised of the issues under discussion.
-(Travel and per diem expenses are paid by CSU-ERFA.)
+5. to attend, or to delegate an alternate to attend, the council meetings of CSU-ERFSA, and to keep the local/campus membership advised of the issues under discussion.
+(Travel and per diem expenses are paid by CSU-ERFSA.).

 1. to assist the President and act for the President as needed,

-2. to take minutes of each Executive Board meeting and prepare them for approval at the next Executive Board meeting,
+2. to take minutes of each Executive Board meeting and prepare them for approval at the next Executive Board meeting and

 3. to keep a historical record of these minutes.